lachenmayer/koka-reactive/readme.md

 ## Event handling

-This part of the _Functional Reactive Animation_ (section 2.3) implements the various event transformation operators, using various types of arrows.
+The next part of the _Functional Reactive Animation_ (section 2.3) implements the various event transformation operators, using various types of arrows.

 I want to see if it's possible to implement these by defining new infix operators.
 I'm not sure what the best name for these is, but I would imagine it's some kind of `map`.